Soviut/vue-debounce-provider/README.md

 </script>
 ```

-All you have to do is move your handler to the `@timeout` event and call
+All you have to do is move your handler to the `@timeout` event and put
-the `debounce` function the scoped slot provides.
+the `debounce` function the scoped slot provides in its place.

 Any event arguments received by the scoped `debounce` function are passed to
 `@timeout` when it is called.